 How to Measure Tablet Coating Adhesion

-Coating formulation is of primary concern because it can have a crucial effect on the performance of the tablet and the release of the active ingredients in it.
-Dyes and other inorganic materials can act as stress concentrators, encouraging cracking, edge splitting peeling, which can have a profound detrimental effect if the tablet has been coated with an entero-insoluble or sustained release film.
+The coating formulation is of primary concern because it can have a crucial effect on the performance of the tablet and the release of the active ingredients in it.
+Dyes and other inorganic materials can act as stress concentrators, encouraging cracking, edge splitting peeling, which can have a profound detrimental effect if the tablet has been coated with an entero-insoluble or sustained-release film.
 It is now possible to perform tests using a Tablet Coating Adhesion Rig to ascertain the adhesive strength of the coating to the tablet surface.
-This enables manufacturers to assess the impact of changes in coating formulation.
+This enables manufacturers to assess the impact of changes in the coating formulation.

 Tablet Coating Adhesion Rig and typical graph

 A thorough analysis of disintegration behavior is vital for the formulation of new fast-melt tablets (FMTs) to ensure reliable and consistent drug release.
 The tablet or wafer has to be resilient enough to endure manufacturing and shipping, yet release sufficient disintegrants to deliver an optimum dissolution rate.
 The Tablet Disintegration Rig facilitates a reliable assessment of the mechanical properties of FMTs.
 The rig closely replicates the in vivo conditions of the human mouth, enabling manufacturers to examine water absorption and the disintegration of associated particles.

 Tablet Disintegration Rig and typical graph